dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 ### Asset tracking {#asset_tracking}

-Many use cases in the Internet of Things (IoT) require or benefit from location information, making positioning a vital dimension in the IoT.
-The 3GPP has dedicated a significant effort during its Release 14 to enhance positioning support for its IoT technologies.
-There are still design challenges with regard to positioning support in LTE-M and NB-IoT that need to be taken into consideration.
-Nevertheless, the 3GPP is working on enhancing position support such as OTDOA, which is a downlink based positioning method.
-The OTDOA positioning reference signals can also be simulated to illustrate the positioning performance [@Lin2017],[@Miao2018].
+Many use cases in IoT benefit from the location whereabouts of a device, making positioning a vital aspect.
+3GPP has dedicated a significant effort during its Release 14 to enhance location support for LPWAN technologies, such as NB-IoT and LTE-M. Although there are still design challenges that need to be taken into consideration, the 3GPP is working on enhancing location support such as the downlink-based OTDOA positioning method.
+OTDOA positioning reference signals can also be simulated to illustrate positioning performance [@Lin2017],[@Miao2018].

 TDoA, ToF, Aoa, RSSI, are all land-based techniques for pinpointing the location of an endpoint.
 They require real-time clocks accurate to the millionth of a second as well as expensive gateway hardware.
 Depending on the frequencies, wireless network and modulation, one can get different ranges.
 This is useful for the indoors.
 Unfortunately, range is sacrificed for accuracy.